Research Fellows and Postdocs in Probabilistic Machine Learning and Bayesian Inference

 Aug 11, 2021

-The research focuses on fundamental research in probabilistic modelling and Bayesian inference, applied to the challenges of steering machine learning systems, particularly when goals are not precisely specified.
-Our aim is to develop machine learning systems that assist in experimental design and decision-making.
+The research is fundamental research in probabilistic modelling and Bayesian inference, applied to the exciting problems of how do we steer machine learning systems.
+Particularly challenging is to steer when we cannot (yet) precisely specify our goal, and ultimately we would like to have machine learning systems that help us in experimental design and decisions.

-Keywords include: advanced user modelling, automatic experimental design, Bayesian inference, human-in-the-loop learning, machine teaching, privacy-preserving learning, reinforcement learning, and simulator-based inference.
-Mastery of all these areas is not expected; however, if you have expertise in multiple areas, please apply.
+Keywords include: advanced user modelling, automatic experimental design, Bayesian inference, human-in-the-loop learning, machine teaching, privacy-preserving learning, reinforcement learning and inverse reinforcement learning with or without multiple agents, and simulator-based inference.
+I am not expecting anyone to master all of these, though if you do, please apply immediately…

-The team will have excellent opportunities to apply these methods to medicine, especially cancer research and remote medicine; experimental design in synthetic biology and drug design; and digital twins.
-We have top-notch collaborators in each area, both in academia and industry, locally and internationally.
-Jointly funded positions with partner companies, hospitals, or collaborator groups can also be discussed.
+The team will have excellent opportunities of applying the methods to medicine, especially cancer research and remote medicine; experimental design in synthetic biology and drug design; and digital twins.
+We have top-notch collaborators in each, both in Academia and in companies, locally and internationally.
+We can also discuss jointly funded positions with partner companies, hospitals or collaborator groups.

-For more information about these positions and a link to the application portal, please refer to the following:
+More info about these positions and a link to the application portal:

-1. Great university with fluent collaboration with outstanding groups in various application fields.
+2. Great university, with fluent collaboration with outstanding groups of application fields

-2. It is the place to be right now for machine learning, with a new Fundamental AI Research Centre launching alongside existing AI activities, including the Turing Institute partnership with 27 Turing Fellows and ELLIS Fellows.
+3. It is the place to be right now for machine learning.
+New Fundamental AI Research Centre with several new academics is being launched, on top of the already wide AI activity including Turing Institute partnership with 27 Turing Fellows and ELLIS Fellows.

 #J-18808-Ljbffr